Anitha-Balachandran/NLP-Twitter-Sentiment-Analysis/README.md

    - Performed data cleaning and preprocessing steps, including tokenization, stopword removal, HTML tag stripping, lowercase conversion, and lemmatization/stemming.

 2. Model Building:
-   - Implemented multiple numerical representations for text data, such as TF-IDF, Word2Vec, GloVe, and ELMo embeddings.
+   - Implemented multiple numerical representations for text data, such as TF-IDF, Word2Vec, GloVe, BERT and ELMo embeddings.
    - Explored different sequential models like RNN, LSTM, GRU, and BiLSTM for sentiment classification.
    - Trained and validated these models using the prepared dataset to achieve accurate sentiment prediction.